 System Fragmentation.
 Although our partners work together very well, and we have made great progress over the past few years in collaboration and focusing attention on local needs, we are still a bit "siloed" in our approach.
 We don't always share information across the system in a timely manner.
 We also recognize that there are large number of underserved people, we have difficulty actually "finding" them.
 For example, while students with disabilities can be identified in the K-12 system by those who have an IEP, it is difficult to identify and engage out of school youth and adults with disabilities, and they are frequently not seeking us.
-In spring 2021, additional outreach measures are being tested to include billboards, yard signs, and radio announcements to encourage more young adults to participate in the programming.
+In spring 2021, additional outreach measures were tested to include billboards, yard signs, and radio announcements to encourage more young adults to participate in the programming.
+While there was a slight increase in participation, the efforts did not equate to significant increases in enrollments as anticipated.

 Lack of consistent career pathways across all employers and providers.
 While we have done a great job promoting career pathways among youth, there is much more to do to facilitate a common understanding and use of career pathways across all providers and between employers and providers.
 Some of our employers are not interested in understanding and promoting career pathways; they just want their current positions filled.
 One of our goals is to impact the "Credential Rate" and "Skill Gains" which are currently our lowest scoring performance measures.
 This gives us the opportunity to identify and discuss the opportunities of "stackable" credentials with our post-secondary providers as well as our career pathways/Career Tree® efforts discussed in section 1.3.
-There are still gaps in curriculum between what local employers need and the programs that local training providers offer.
+There are still gaps in curriculum between what local employers need and the programs that local training providers offer which we hope to address with a training and skills gap analysis in PY 2023.

 Lack of resources to address adults with intellectual and learning disabilities.
 Our local labor market information identifying the number of people with barriers and the fact that many of our job seeker customers have multiple barriers gave us the ability to hypothesize that some of our hardest to serve individuals may have hidden intellectual and/or learning disabilities.
 We recognize that our Title I staff is not equipped to deal with intellectual and mental health disabilities and if the job seeker does not admit they have an issue or barrier, we can't do anything to help them.
 Additionally, in our local area, there are significant wait times for OVR services; their case loads are very high.
 Although our staff makes immediate referrals, it can take months before a customer is served and services are very spread out.
 Our experience is that they are well served once they are in the system, but it is a challenge.
 There are a lot of people who are time consuming and it is challenging to manage.
 Beginning in fall 2020, Advance Central PA and our EARN provider have been able to address this challenge for customers enrolled in the EARN program by hiring a Wellness Coach that provides mental health services.
+Based on the significant need, the EARN provider hired a second Wellness Coach in 2022.